-Section 422 - Accessory Dwelling Units
+Section 322 - Accessory Dwelling Units

-- A. An accessory dwelling unit that is located within or appurtenant to an owner occupied single family dwelling shall be a permitted use.
-An accessory dwelling unit shall be defined as efficiency or one-bedroom apartment, located within or appurtenant to an owner-occupied single-family dwelling, that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all the following: - 1 The owner occupies either the primary dwelling or accessory dwelling. - 2 The property has sufficient wastewater capacity. - 3 The unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling. - 4 Applicable setback, coverage, and parking requirements specified in the bylaws are met. - B. Notwithstanding the provisions above, the creation of an accessory dwelling unit will require conditional use approval (Article V) when one or more of the following is involved: - A new accessory structure, constructed after the enactment of these bylaws, - An increase in the height or floor area of the existing dwelling, or - An increase in the dimensions of the parking areas.
+An accessory dwelling unit that is located within or appurtenant to an owner occupied single family dwelling shall be a permitted use.
+An accessory dwelling unit shall be defined as efficiency or onebedroom apartment, located within or appurtenant to an owner-occupied single-family dwelling, that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all the following:

+The property has sufficient wastewater capacity.

+The unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling.
+Applicable setback, coverage, and parking requirements specified in the bylaws are met.
+Notwithstanding the provisions above, the creation of an accessory dwelling unit will require conditional use approval (Article V) when one or more of the following is involved:

+A new accessory structure, constructed after the enactment of these bylaws, An increase in the height or floor area of the existing dwelling, or An increase in the dimensions of the parking areas.

-Section 423 - Off Street Parking Requirements
+Section 323 - Off Street Parking Requirements

 For every building hereafter erected, placed, extended or changed in use, there shall be off street parking facilities or vehicular storage at least as set forth below.
 For any use that is not listed, the Planning Commission shall require spaces as it deems necessary based on standards from other accepted sources, including local parking counts.